RJS and Associates has licensed Agents that can assist you in purchasing the RIGHT medicare plan for you!

 There are rules for what a plan agent can and CAN NOT do for a medicare client at a “marketing appointment”, when an agent meets with you about finding a Medicare plan for you.

-Most marketing appointments take place in our office, but sometimes they may be at a library or coffee shop or restaurant.
+Most marketing appointments take place in our office, but sometimes they may be at a library, coffee shop or restaurant.
+They can even take place in your home.

 All marketing appointments must follow the “scope of appointment” that you agreed to before the visit.
 The scope of the appointment is what you specifically want to discuss at the appointment whether it is a Part D plan, a Medicare Advantage plan, or a Medi-Gap plan.
 The agent is not allowed to talk to you about products that are not included in the scope of the appointment.